“We all need people who will give us feedback. That’s how we improve.”

 4. Negative feedback is a fuel to perform better

 Never mistake negative feedback for criticism.
 A good business must consider negative feedback as a ‘fuel’ to enhance its performance.
-A negative criticism when considered as constructive feedback helps the businesses in making better decisions.
+A negative criticism, when found as constructive feedback, helps the companies in making better decisions.
 These decisions are meant to increase performance and satisfaction.

 5. The feedback survey is a process of continued learning